 In this tab, specify the environment and other details for the file you want to input.

-Indicates the file system or specific cluster on which the item you want to input can be found.
-Options are Local, <Static>, S3, or <Hadoop Cluster Name>.
+Indicate the file system or specific cluster on which the item you want to input can be found.
+Options are:

 |Wildcard (RegExp)||Specify the regular expression you want to use to select the files in the directory specified in the File/Folder field.
 For example, you may want to process all files that have a .txt output.
 See Selecting a file using regular expressions for examples of regular expressions.|